Certainty Blog

-In this blog series, we’ll be asking industry experts ‘what must a construction safety program include to be effective?’
-Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy-in?
+In this blog series, we ask industry experts what a construction safety program must include to be effective.
+Construction is one of the most danger-prone industries in existence — responsible for approximately 1 in 5 workplace fatalities in the United States.
+How can construction companies build a safety program that actually works and achieve company-wide buy-in?
 We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson to get an insider look into how to manage safety in the construction industry.

-Successfully adopting a health and safety program can significantly ease these costs.
-For example, a study conducted in Ohio of small and medium enterprises showed that after a health and safety program was implemented to fit with OSHA standards the following benefits were accrued:
+Successfully adopting a health and safety program aligned with OSHA standards and ISO 45001 principles can significantly reduce those costs.
+For example, a study of small and medium enterprises in Ohio showed that after a structured health and safety program was implemented to align with OSHA requirements, the following outcomes were achieved:

-- Claims (per millions of dollars of payroll) decreased by 88%
+• Claims per million dollars of payroll decreased by 88%

 A Safety Program Needs To Be Tailored to Your Company